 Enter the Style Guide

 My messy code was just reaching the point where it was noticeably affecting my productivity when I found the Adventures in Angular podcast.
-In one episode, the panel introduced an AngularJS-specific coding style guide posted on GitHub by John Papa.
+In one episode, the panel introduced an AngularJS-specific coding style guid posted on GitHub by John Papa.

 It wasn’t some magic wand tool that I could wave and my code would be tidy.
 It was better than that.
 It introduced certain concepts and patterns that would keep my code readable, understandable, and easy to maintain.
 Every style rule also include examples of the pattern to be avoided, what could/should look like, and detailed explanations of why its better that way.
 It helped me clean up my code and avoid writing any more messy code.